 How long did it take to secure a role?

-From the point of submitting my application it was exactly one month before I had been offered the role.
+From the point of submitting my application, it was exactly one month before I was offered the role.

 Looking back, anything you would have done differently and why?

 To be honest, no, I found the entire process to be extremely well managed.
 I was kept up-to-date, and everything I was told both by the agency and company transpired to the word.
 I must mention the excellent process management by Tribe; they were outstanding throughout.

 Any advice you would give to others thinking about a return home?